A private pension is a plan into which individuals contribute from their earnings, which then will pay them a private pension after retirement.

 Tell your pension provider the type of protection and the protection reference number when you decide to take money from your pension pot.

-Withdrawing cash from a pension pot
+Withdrawing cash from a private pension pot

 You can’t withdraw cash from a defined contribution pension pot (‘uncrystallised funds pension lump sums’) if you have: